 This is one of my favorite outdoor education activities!
 Let kids get a bit muddy as they “bake” with this sensory activity.

-If you are looking for a gross motor activity, this is a great way to get kids moving outdoors.
+If you are looking for an active game, this is a great way to get kids moving outdoors.

-Kids explore their senses with their feet with this “Walk Through Fall”.
+Kids explore their senses with their feet with this bare foot sensory activity.

-5 days filled with outdoor learning activities – like “Campfire Day”.
+5 days filled with outdoor learning activities, such as “Campfire Day”.

 Leaf Weaving works on fine motor skills for little hands.

-Kids love playing with cookies cutters and play dough, but used outside with snow (or another seasonal material) creates a whole new sensory activity.
+Kids love playing with cookies cutters and play dough, but used outside with snow creates a whole new sensory activity.

-Instead of throwing out paper, recycle and create this seed bomb – it makes a great gift from kids as well.
+Instead of throwing out paper, recycle and create this seed bomb.

 Children learning about World War 1 will be engaged with this outdoor learning activity for WWI.